-A visual merchandiser uses their design skills and techniques to boost the image, products, and services of a brand.
-These professionals create eye-catching product displays and store layouts that attract customers in a way that encourages them to purchase it.
+Visual merchandiser uses their design skills and techniques to boost the image, products, and services of a brand.
+These professionals create eye-catching product displays and store layouts that attract customers in a way that encourages them to purchase them.

 You’re best suited for this position if you have a flair for brands and fashion.
 You can work as part of the display team in a retail company to develop, deliver, and communicate visual strategies and concepts to promote the brand’s products.
 Apart from organizing physical displays, a visual merchandiser can also promote products online or in catalogs.
 Such individuals are also capable of landing jobs at museums or art galleries.

 Corporate designers create professional designs for workplaces, focusing on various settings, regardless of the size of the building or space.
 The spaces created have to be efficient, and functional, and both the employees’ and visitors’ safety is considered.
 Furthermore, corporate designers are often tasked with incorporating the company’s brand into the design.

 Healthcare designers focus their work on planning and renovation of healthcare centers such as hospitals, clinics, doctors’ offices, residential care facilities, etc. Healthcare designers put into perspective the data and research they get to create a positive environment for the patients and the staff.

 An interior designer’s primary role is to listen to the clients and put their suggestions into perspective by creating safe, functional, and standard layouts.
 Besides advising their clients, interior designers also work closely with other professionals to ensure a project comes out successfully.